andrewcargill/superheros/README.md

 ![image of landing page](../superheros/src/assets/readme/readme_landingpage.jpg)
 - Styled to give the feel of a government database login
 - user can only login from this screen
-- user of flashing button for added drama
+- use of flashing button for added drama

 ### Login in
 ![screen grab of sign in and sign up](../superheros/src/assets/readme/readme_signinup.jpg)